 Wander Macedonia Square

 At the centre of Skopje is this vast, grand square characterised by statues, fountains and elaborate street lamps.

-The central point of Macedonia Square is a statue of Alexandra the Great on his horse, although it’s simply called ‘Warrior on a Horse’ due to the tense relationship with Greece who block North Macedonia’s entry to the EU and NATO over issues including the name of the country (they had to add ‘North’ in 2019 as Greece have a region they see as the real Macedonia) and elements of the culture they believe are ‘Greek’ AKA theirs, such as Alexander the Great.
+The central point of Macedonia Square is a statue of Alexandra the Great on his horse, although it’s simply called ‘Warrior on a Horse’ due to the tense relationship with Greece who block North Macedonia’s entry to the EU and NATO over issues including the name of the country (they had to add ‘North’ in 2019 as Greece have a region named Macedonia) and elements of the culture they believe are ‘Greek’ such as Alexander the Great.

 On a hot, summer day, there’s little shade so you may wish to begin your Skopje sightseeing here early.
 Another idea is to visit around sunset when the locals are out enjoying a xhiro (sunset walk) once it’s cooled off.
 At night, the square is illuminated and feels safe even for solo female travellers like myself.